Son and father reading Quran together at home stock photo

 It’s important to also be considerate of Muslim employees who are fasting and are likely to have lower energy near the end of the day.
 As the month of Ramadan varies each year, the fasting hours also vary.
 For example, Muslims who fast during summer fast for longer hours as dusk occurs late in the evening, as opposed to winter where dusk happens in the early evening.

-Most Muslim people still go to work while fasting, but they may need accommodations to cope with possible lower levels of energy and increased hunger.
+Most Muslim people still go to work while fasting, but they may need accommodations to cope with lower levels of energy and increased hunger.
 Muslim employees who are fasting during Ramadan may fare better with meetings scheduled earlier in the day to avoid the afternoon slump that’s exacerbated by fasting.
 They may also need breaks to pray, so it’s a good idea to provide 10-minute buffers between meetings and a private space for prayer within your office.
 Lunch-provided meetings should also be avoided during Ramadan when possible.

 Practicing Muslims may have different approaches to fasting.
 Educate other employees so they know to avoid offering their Muslim coworkers food and drinks.
 Avoid making assumptions, but do be prepared for possible changes in Muslim employees’ energy levels and needs during this time.
 Make sure to offer scheduling flexibility as needed to respect the sanctity of Ramadan.